 SPACEWATCH® is the name of a group at the University of Arizona's Lunar and Planetary Laboratory founded by Prof. Tom Gehrels and Dr. Robert S. McMillan in 1980.
-Today, Spacewatch is led by Dr. Robert S. McMillan.
+Today, Spacewatch is led by Dr. McMillan.
 The original goal of Spacewatch was to explore the various populations of small objects in the solar system, and study the statistics of asteroids and comets in order to investigate the dynamical evolution of the solar system.
-CCD scanning studies the Main-Belt, Centaur, Trojan, Comet, Trans-Neptunian, and Earth-approaching asteroid populations.
+Studies included the Main-Belt, Centaur, Trojan, Comet, Trans-Neptunian, and Earth-approaching asteroid populations.
 Spacewatch also found potential targets for interplanetary spacecraft missions.
-Spacewatch currently focuses primarily on followup astrometry of such targets, and especially follows up objects that might present a hazard to the Earth.
+Since 1998, Spacewatch has focused primarily on follow-up astrometry of such targets, and especially monitors the positions and motions of objects that might present a hazard to the Earth.

 Following the motion of asteroids soon after discovery, and recovering them on return apparitions are essential to prevent priority objects from becoming lost.
 Spacewatch averages 1733 NEOs, including 270 Potentially Hazardous Asteroids (PHAs) observed per year.
 Annual Spacewatch output with the competitively scheduled Bok 2.3-meter and Mayall 4-meter telescopes averages astrometry on 215 NEOs, including 70 PHAs.
-Our average calendar span extension on large PHAs using the Bok and Mayall telescopes has been 6 months, twice as long as that of the next most effective observing station.
-We extend the span of calendar time coverage on PHAs an average of a factor of 4.
+Our average calendar span extension on large PHAs using the Bok and Mayall telescopes has been 6 months.
 For half of the PHAs we observe, we add another observed opposition.
 With the Bok and Mayall telescopes we reduce uncertainties of orbital elements an average of a factor of 6 and the uncertainty of the time of perihelion passage an average of a factor of 19.
 Per year with all four of the above telescopes we make about 90 observations of PHAs with apparent V magnitudes equal to or fainter than 22.5, making Spacewatch the second most productive station in the world in that category behind Mauna Kea, HI.

 Upgrades in hardware, software, and observing procedures since 2015 Sept have boosted the numbers of observations of NEOs we make with the 0.9-m, 1.8-m, and 2.3-m telescopes on Kitt Peak in Arizona.
 Targeting specific NEOs with our 0.9-m telescope (IAU site code 691) down to V magnitude 22 has increased the rate of observations of NEOs with that telescope by a factor of 4.6 compared to its previous survey pattern.
 Compared to 2011-2015, in 2016 our 1.8-m telescope (IAU site code 291) showed a 43 per cent increase in the number of PHAs observed.
 Installation of our new CCD camera at the Cassegrain focus of the Bok 2.3-meter telescope of Steward Observatory (IAU site code 695) in 2015 and better software have allowed 2.9 times more targeted objects per night with that telescope down to R magnitude 23.